LLL4040/SE422/Homework1.md

 #### 4.GUF

-* vThe higher frequency given by the manufacturer is lowered some, and the value thus obtained is called the rated available frequency GUF.
+* The higher frequency given by the manufacturer is lowered some, and the value thus obtained is called the rated available frequency GUF.
 For a memory bank of 8 ns, the highest usable frequency is 125 MHz, then the rated available frequency (GUF) should be 112 MHz.
 The highest available frequency and the rated available frequency (front-end system bus operating frequency) maintain a certain margin to maximize the stability of the system.

 ### How to choose

-And when we choose, how big is it?
+* And when we choose, how big is it?
 One of the most important decision parameters is the maximum amount of memory supported by the CPU and the motherboard.
 Some CPUs and motherboards support 32G of memory, and more than 32G of memory is wasted, which is superfluous.

-First, let's look at the speed of our own memory stick.
+* First, let's look at the speed of our own memory stick.
 If it is DDR4 or 2400MHz, then the memory stick you add is best at the same rate.
 A memory stick below 2400MHz will pull down the overall speed, even if you add a 16G size, it will not help.
 Similarly, buy a memory stick higher than 2400MHz, the operating state will be pulled down to 2400MHz.

-The first is the maximum capacity that the CPU and the motherboard can support; the second is the reasonable matching of the card slot, the performance of the whole machine should be balanced; the last is to see the parameters of the computer memory, the same type of frequency is the best, too High and low will have an impact on the computer.
+* The first is the maximum capacity that the CPU and the motherboard can support; the second is the reasonable matching of the card slot, the performance of the whole machine should be balanced; the last is to see the parameters of the computer memory, the same type of frequency is the best, too High and low will have an impact on the computer.
 Therefore, when we buy, don't be deceived by the merchants.
 The bigger the better, the only one that is most suitable for your computer is the one you choose.

 ## Reference